jddivoky/yayabot/README.md

 # Other notes
 THERE ARE NO OTHER OFFICIAL YAYABOT WEBSITES OR CONTACT METHODS.
 ANY OTHERS YOU SEE ARE EITHER FAKE, OR REPRESENTING A DIFFERENT PRODUCT.
+You can clone, fork, whatever to this code, so you can make it your own.
+All I ask is that you credit me for the work I did.